shashwat14/8Puzzle/README.md

 # 8Puzzle
-Solution to 8puzzle problem using just breadth first search in Python
+Solution to 8puzzle problem using breadth first search in Python